robbytaylor/slack-bot-template/README.md

 # Slack Bot Template

+A detailed how to for using this template is available on [Medium](https://medium.com/@robbytaylor/how-to-build-a-slack-bot-in-node-js-and-deploy-it-to-aws-b72bfd5c1905)

 Use this template to create a Slack Bot using [Bolt](https://slack.dev/bolt/concepts).

 The template app supports authentication with Slack via a bot token or OAuth.